 While all of these high-tech features are nice, the Escape also has excellent safety and predicted reliability scores.
 Its fuel economy estimates are among the best in its class, and it has rather sprightly handling for a compact SUV.

 You may think of all the features that you would like to have in your future car.
 Let us find you the best car to lease in any make and model you wish.
+You can take advantage of an exclusive buy back program and make some money for your next lease!
 It’s a good idea to also check the list of our Specials and enjoy your ride straight away!